larus-breeze/.github/profile/README.md

 The **Larus display** is used to provide the essential information for glider pilots without unneccesary overhead.

 **External Precision-Magnetometer Sensor** to be placed away from magnetic disturbances.

-**Support for the lastest uBlox X20D D-GNSS Tri-Band-Receiver** with sensor firmware 0.8.0-8 or later
+**Support for the lastest uBlox X20D D-GNSS Tri-Band-Receiver** with sensor firmware 0.8.0-8 or later.

 ### Overview
 - The documentation starting point is here: https://github.com/larus-breeze/doc_larus